moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 |:--:|
 | Diagram depicting how the GCBM output is displayed on a map. |

-There is a special repository to visualize the output generated by GCBM [Taswira](https://github.com/moja-global/GCBM.Visualisation_Tool).

 ### Wofost Crop Growth Module

 WOFOST (WOrld FOod STudies) is a mechanistic module that simulates crop growth on the basis of photosynthesis, respiration and the prevailing environmental conditions.
-It is similar to the hybrid forest growth module.
+It is similar to the [hybrid forest growth module](#hybrid-forest-growth-module).

 It is similar to the [DayCent](https://en.wikipedia.org/wiki/DayCent).
 This module runs on a **Daily time step** and allows users to model the potential production, attainable production and actual production for a given site (region).
 The simulation runs from sowing to maturity and is based on the response of crop to weather (all production levels) and soil moisture conditions.